 Test Your Fitness & Endurance with The Intense 300 Workout

-If you are fit then don't be surprised if this workout totally kicks your butt.
-The 300 workout is totally unforgiving especially for women who don't do many push-ups or pull-ups in their regular workouts.
-Just go from one exercise to the next without resting.
+To try it just go from one exercise to the next without resting.
 If that's not possible then take tiny breaks until you can do the entire workout without any breaks.
-Incorporate the 300 workout once a week or once a month to test your endurance.
+Try the 300 workout every now and then to test your endurance.

 Exercise